 Curious about traveling to Pakistan but nervous about going alone?
 Check out my unique Pakistan tours.

-Jaw-dropping nature, diverse cultures, and delicious food—Pakistan’s got it all.
+Jaw-dropping nature, diverse cultures, and delicious food—these are but a few of the things you’ll experience when you visit Pakistan.
 Most importantly, it’s home to the most hospitable people I’ve met in my travels.
-It’s no wonder Pakistan is becoming increasingly popular with tourists!
+It’s no wonder more and more people want to travel to Pakistan!

 However, Pakistan ain’t as easy to travel in as some will have you believe.
 But no worries, I got you.
+This guide was created after more than six visits and almost a year of travel in Pakistan.
+I have visited Pakistan more than any other travel blogger and traveled to Pakistan both with friends and by myself.
 Keep reading to learn everything you need to know about travel in Pakistan.

 Pakistan is officially “The Islamic Republic of Pakistan.”
 A populous country in South Asia—no, it’s not in the Middle East—with more than 200 million people, it’s the 6th most populous country in the world.
 TL;DR: Lots and lots of people.
 Everywhere.

 Pakistan was founded on the 14th of August 1947 after an event known as Partition: when British India created the modern states of India and Pakistan.
 The event was bloody, its ramifications still visible today.
-The country became an Islamic Republic in 1956, and in 1971 East Pakistan became Bangladesh.
+The country became an Islamic Republic in 1956.
+During partition, Pakistan was divided into West and East Pakistan.
+In 1971 East Pakistan became Bangladesh after another bloody war for independence.

 Pakistan’s recent history is marred with conflict, both internal and external, most notably with India.
-It’s struggled with military coups, terrorism, war, and secessionist tensions.
-Its army has strengthened throughout the years as a result; it’s now a nuclear power and has sixth-largest standing armed forces in the world.
+It’s struggled with military coups, terrorist attacks, war, and secessionist tensions.
+Its army has strengthened throughout the years as a result; it’s now a nuclear power and has the sixth-largest standing armed forces in the world.

 Language in Pakistan